Trade Policy Alert Services Compared: Which Catches Your Change

 The Federal Register publishes every federal agency notice, including USTR proclamations on Section 301, Treasury notices on Section 122, Commerce/BIS notices on Section 232, and CBP notices on classification and valuation.
 Email subscriptions are free at federalregister.gov.

 Where it fails: The volume is unmanageable.
 Thousands of notices per week, most unrelated to your business.
 Filtering happens entirely on your side, which means analyst time spent reading notices that turn out to be irrelevant.
+A Commerce notice adding a fastener subheading to the Section 232 auto-parts list looks like every other notice until someone reads it against your part numbers.

 Best for: Compliance teams with dedicated capacity to triage federal notices, or as a backstop for other monitoring approaches.